RobbeVermeire/BachelorClass2018/Documentation/Setting up/Setting up oculus GO dev environment.md

 To get started with your app, we’ll import some premade sample scenes that Oculus was nice enough to make for us.
 1. Grab the **OculusUtilities Unity package** that you downloaded before.

-2. Drag and drop **OculusUtilities.unity** into the Asset folders of your project, in the Unity window.
+2. Drag and drop **OculusUtilities.unitypackage** into the Asset folders of your project, in the Unity window.
 Import when prompted.

 3. Now, in your Assets folder, go to **Oculus > VR > Scenes**.
 Double click **GearVrControllerTest**.